Without a doubt, touches of Material Design are the must-have aesthetic of the year.

 Dropbox Business is a classic example of a website that adopts design concepts early, yet maintains brand identity.
 Luckily, their branded blue is perfect for Material.
 Here, the site uses a single color palette with black and white to communicate.
-(This is quite common with MDL, as brands work to maintain identity while using the style.)
+(This is quite common with MDL, as brands work to maintain an identity while using the style.)

 Photo credit: Pumperl gsund

-The site for Pumperl gsund takes the opposite approach and goes all in with two bright colors.
+The site for Pumperl gsund takes the opposite approach and goes all-in with two bright colors.
 Note again how color is used against a mostly minimal background, with black and white for everything else.

 Photo credit: Fila

 While MDL projects can feature big, bold color throughout (such as Fila, above), this can be tricky to pull off with finesse.
 You need just the right content to make it work well.
 In this case, Fila had the perfect combination of elements to go big with color thanks to a colorful athletic clothing line.

 Material Design Lite is a more usable, more flexible version of Material Design and one that you can implement in whole or in part for almost any website design.
 It offers overall functionality, focus on usability, and design known for clean lines and organization.